OpendataCH/OpenParlDataCH/README.md

 # OpenParlDataCH
 Among municipalities, cantons and the national level there’s a variety of different structures and quality for parliamentary data.
 [Some data is not machine-readable, some are not fully accurate, some lack documentation and data is hardly comparable](https://docs.google.com/spreadsheets/d/1cHF9qOHYoOcumw03d29mb90T_Elc8aHQrMCEsML88lk/edit?usp=sharing).
 Political monitoring and analysis tools need to update their crawlers for the same parliamentary websites and clean the same data, rather than focusing on their core competencies.
 Interoperability across the three levels of government is not guaranteed, with negative consequences for the legislative and executive branches themselves.
 A data standard to which smaller cantons and municipalities in particular could orient themselves is not in sight.

 As a citizen, I would like to be able to follow a specific topic or parliamentary affair from A to Z. For our democracy to work, we need an overview of the political agenda and how parliamentarians have voted.
-To achieve this, we bring together people from different backgrounds (business, civil society, governments, parliaments, academia), use synergies and collaboratively work towards an open standard and an open API for parliamentary data across all federal levels.
+To build this infrastructure, we bring together people from different backgrounds (business, civil society, governments, parliaments, academia), use synergies and collaboratively work towards an open standard and an open API for parliamentary data across all federal levels.
 In short: **We make harmonized Swiss parliamentary data accessible as an open web service.**

 ## Our service should…
 * obtain already machine-readable and up-to-date information from the source (e.g. parliamentary service API) and harmonize it.
-* make non machine readable information published by the parliamentary services machine readable and harmonize it.
+* make non machine-readable information published by the parliamentary services machine-readable and harmonize it.
 * follow an Open, collaboratively defined standard taking into account international good practices like [OParl](https://github.com/OParl) and (if possible) involve [eCH](https://www.ech.ch/)
 * be federated.
 * provide Open Data.